 Walk along a selection of bunkers of the Aachen Battery (WW I) and the Saltzwedel-neu Battery (WW II).
-Most of the corridors and bunkers are closed, but the photos and information boards will tell you a lot about the two world wars.
-The information relates to both coastal defence and daily life.

 The ATLANTIKWALL in Raversyde is one of the best-preserved remains of the German defensive line, with more than sixty bunkers, open-air and underground passageways, observation posts and artillery positions.